wmcdonald404/wmcdonald404.github.io/_posts/2024-07-08-14-25-00-ansible-molecule-testing-setup.md

   9 directories, 8 files
   ```

-3. Add a task to the role:
+3. Add a task to the role, so there's an action to test when running the role:

   ```
   (adt) wmcdonald@fedora:~/adt/wmcdonald/testcollection/roles$ cd ~/adt/